 - Your pancreas and your pancreatic duct.

-Your gastrointestinal tract begins in your mouth, passes through the thoracic cavity (enclosed by your ribs and which houses your heart and your lungs), through your diaphragm (a muscular sheath involved in respiration), and then through your abdominal cavity which houses the greater part of your gastrointestinal tract.
+It then passes through your diaphragm (a muscular sheath involved in respiration), and then through your abdominal cavity which houses the greater part of your gastrointestinal tract.

 Digestion of food and beverages takes place in the lumen, or central space, of the tube.
 The principle organs of digestion are the...link to the full article to learn more.